sunpech/sunpech.github.io/README.md

 ### Variables
 * `thumbnail` - width should be 300px.
 * `image` - width should be 600px or wider.
-Recommended: 800px.
+Recommended: 1080px.
+Dimension of 1080x720.
 * `description` - should be filled out for better Twitter Cards and Facebook Graph posts (optional).
 * `header-img` - can be set for custom header image.
 Should be 1900px wide.
 Also dim the photo, maybe 1-3 exposure stops.